1176 Peak Limiter: Design

-The 1176 uses a field-effect transistor (FET) to obtain gain reduction arranged in a feedback configuration.
-As its predecessor, the 1176 utilizes soft knee compression and fixed threshold: compression amount is controlled through the input control.
-The compression character is handled by attack and release times and four selectable compression ratios.
-The release time is program-dependent: it is quicker after transients to obtain a more consistent level, but it slows down after sustained and heavy compression to reduce pumping effects.
+The 1176 uses a field-effect transistor (FET) arranged in a feedback configuration to obtain gain reduction.
+As with its predecessors, the 1176 utilizes soft knee compression and a fixed threshold: compression amount is controlled through the input control.
+The release time is program-dependent: it is quicker after transients to obtain a more consistent level, but it slows down after sustained and heavy compression to reduce pumping artifacts.
 The threshold is set higher on higher ratios.